 - Ski-Resort Episode: The cast of the first film returns and goes to a ski resort.

 - Stuck on a Ski Lift: In one other memorable scene, Jean-Claude thinks the ski lift he's on has just stopped because of an accident (while it's actually closing time, and he was the last person to take the ski lift, and the ski lift operator didn't notice him) and tries to pass the time by whistling then singing.
 By the time he finally decides to jump off, night has fallen.

-- Tamer and Chaster: Compared to the first movie, the sequel is rather wholesome and rely a lot less on sexual humor, making it much more child-friendly.
+- Tamer and Chaster: Compared to the first movie, the sequel is rather wholesome and relies a lot less on sexual humor and nudity, making it much more child-friendly.

 - Workplace-Acquired Abilities: Jérôme is a doctor, so he can treat Nathalie when her arm is dislocated during the ski outing.